Van de koele meren des doods (film): Plot

 The film begins in 1869.
 Hedwig is a girl from an upper-middle-class family.
-Since the death of her mother she is mainly interested in reading English books.
-During a visit to a cemetery she meets Johan, a young man whom she falls for immediately.
+She is mainly interested in reading Alice in Wonderland in English.
+This was first read to her by her mother before she died from typhoid fever.
+During a visit to her mother's grave she meets Johan, a young man who is very smitten with her.
 She has sexual fantasies about him and is unable to hide this from her strictly religious family.
 Her governess tells her that she is sinning and she won't be able to get children anymore.
 Humiliated, she tries to commit suicide but fails.

-Three years later Hedwig is a lady and meets Johan, now a poor aspiring artist.
+Three years later Hedwig is a lady and again meets Johan, now a poor aspiring artist.
 He wants to marry her but she thinks that she will make him unhappy, and instead marries a notary called Gerard.
-Their marriage is without passion: he has sworn chastity.
-Her resulting unhappiness soon manifests itself as sickness, and on the advice of her doctor the couple decide to have sex.
-It turns out to be a traumatic experience.
+Their marriage is without passion as her husband is attracted to men.
+Her resulting unhappiness soon manifests itself as sickness.
+On the advice of her doctor Gerard finally tries to have sex with his wife.
+This turns out to be a disappointing and traumatic experience.
 She admits to her friend Leonora that she finds life too boring and predictable.

 One day she gets a letter from Johan, who accuses her of being a prostitute.
-After a confrontation he shoots himself.
+When she goes to meet up with him she finds his corpse after he has shot himself.
 Hedwig also tries to shoot herself but is stopped by Gerard.
-Soon after she meets Ritsaart, a romantic pianist with whom she begins an affair.
-When he wants her to go to bed with him she sends him away but at night she can't control her sexual fantasies.
+Soon after she meets Ritsaart, a romantic pianist whom she begins an affair with.
+She first refuses him when he meets her in her chambers but at night she can't control her sexual fantasies.